Discover 5G Technology | The Latest Network Generation | O2

 We now have 5G in parts of most major UK towns and cities, as well as lots of smaller towns and villages.
 To see whether 5G has arrived in your area visit our coverage checker.

 Take a look at our 5G setup page, for information on how to get 5G.

 If you’re on an O2 Custom plan, you’ll be able to upgrade to a 5G phone when the time’s right for you.
 View our latest pay monthly tariff terms for more information.

 - What devices is 5G available on?

-We’ll have a range of 5G phones available, including the Samsung Galaxy S10 5G and the Samsung Galaxy Note10 Plus 5G which we’ve already announced and the Xiaomi Mi MIX 3 5G which will be coming later in August.
+We’ll have a range of 5G phones available, including the Samsung Galaxy S10 5G, the Samsung Galaxy Note10 Plus 5G and the Xiaomi Mi MIX 3 5G.
 We’ll also have a number of tariffs suitable for business customers when they choose to upgrade to 5G.
 Find out more about 5G and your business.

 - What is the difference between 4G and 5G?

 5G is the next generation of mobile networks, providing faster download speeds and coverage when lots of people are using the network at the same time.
 5G will improve the service you get with 4G, making it easier for you to stay connected when it matters most.